Body

 Single or double rooms

 The rehabilitation unit is made up of single and double rooms.
 It may be necessary to share a room with another patient while in the rehabilitation center.
-We will do what we can to match you with the best possible room-mate.
-In certain situations, we may need to change you to another room to accommodate a patient with special needs.
+We will do what we can to match you with the best possible roommate.
+In certain situations, we may need to move you to another room to accommodate a patient with special needs.
 We do our best to ensure comfort and privacy for each of our patients and strive to provide each patient with a single room depending on availability and medical need.

 While sharing a room may not be an ideal situation, we have found that many patients enjoy the companionship and bond that forms during their rehabilitation journey.
-However, if you are sharing a room please remind your visitors not to sit on your roommate’s bed or touch their belongings and equipment.
+If you are sharing a room please remind your visitors not to sit on your roommate’s bed or touch their belongings and equipment.
 If your roommate needs to rest, please be mindful of your noise level and respect their privacy.
 The dining room and outdoor courtyard are available for you to visit with your guests.

 Bed and chair alarms